Skip to main content

 [1]Log areaDisplays security message logs.

-[2]Security ID ListShows the CAN IDs targeted for message authentication and their security settings.
+[2]Security ID ListDisplays target CAN IDs for message authentication and their security settings.

-Saves the transmitted or received security messages shown in the selected channel tab as a CSV log file.
+Saves transmitted/received security messages shown on the selected channel tab as a CSV log file.

 Security Setting Dialog

-The Security Setting dialog provides detailed configuration for the message authentication feature.
-It contains two tabs: Ch Setting (shared channel settings) and ID Setting (per CAN ID).
+The Security Setting dialog is used for detailed message authentication configuration.
+It has two tabs: Ch Setting (channel-common) and ID Setting (per CAN ID).

 tip

-Typically, define overall rules in Ch Setting and override only special cases in ID Setting.
-ID Setting also lets you configure periodic transmissions that include authentication data on a per CAN ID basis.
+Typically, define overall policy in Ch Setting, then override only specific IDs in ID Setting.
+In ID Setting, you can also configure periodic transmission with message authentication per CAN ID.

 Security Setting Dialog